Barry J. Parisotto

 - School Gonzaga University

-Parisotto starred for Team Canada in the 1988 Baseball World Cup, going 2-0 with a 1.10 ERA; he led the team in ERA and was second in wins, one behind Frank Humber (who would later be a minor league teammate).
+Parisotto pitched for Team Canada in the 1987 Pan American Games.
+He starred for Canada in the 1988 Baseball World Cup, going 2-0 with a 1.10 ERA; he led the team in ERA and was second in wins, one behind Frank Humber (who would later be a minor league teammate).
 He also represented Canada in the 1988 Olympics.
 He was selected by the Los Angeles Dodgers in the ninth round of the 1989 amateur draft.
 He had a superb pro debut with the Great Falls Dodgers, going 9-1 with a save and a 2.09 ERA.
 He was second in the Pioneer League in wins (behind Jamie McAndrew's 11) and 5th in ERA to help his team to the title, though he was left off the league All-Star team (McAndrew, Kiki Jones and Tony Valle were the pitchers selected).
 Baseball America named him as the league's #9 prospect, between Barry Winford and Tyler Houston.

 Parisotto fell to 3-4, 3.93 for the Bakersfield Dodgers in 1990.
 His next two seasons were with independent clubs.
 In 1991, he was 7-3 with 7 saves and a 3.91 ERA for the Reno Silver Sox, battling control issues (38 BB in 50 2/3 IP).
 With the Salt Lake City Trappers a year later, he had a 7-4, 2.47 record.
 He tied for 6th in the Pioneer League in wins, was 6th in ERA (between Jason Kummerfeldt and Scott Eyre) and ranked third with 89 strikeouts (behind Richard Langford and Eyre).